Authors' rights: Use in European Union law

-The term “authors’ rights” is used in European Union law to avoid ambiguity, in preference to the more usual translation of droit d’auteur etc. as “copyright”.
+The term "authors' rights" is used in European Union law to avoid ambiguity, in preference to the more usual translation of droit d'auteur etc. as "copyright".
 The equivalent term in British and Irish law is "copyright (subsisting) in a literary, dramatic, musical or artistic work"; the term in Maltese and Cypriot law is similar, except that dramatic works are treated as a subset of literary works.

 Germany

 Under a bill proposed by the government of Chancellor Angela Merkel approved by the Bundestag, Germany infringement of copyright is equivalent to the crime of theft.
 The prison sentences for violations of copyright, exactly equal to those provided for the theft, are five years in prison and are the strictest in Europe.
-For the offense may be indicted even children under 18 years.
+Even children under 18 years may be indicted for the offence.
 In addition, following the judgment of 20 October 1993 on the case Phil Collins, it was launched Article 12 (in the Treaty establishing the European Community), according to which states cannot discriminate against goods from other countries.